Hukadan/igdb-rs/README.md

 [![Documentation](https://docs.rs/igdb-rs/badge.svg)](https://docs.rs/igdb-rs)

 This is a fork of the original [igbsd-rs](https://github.com/CarlosLanderas/igdb-rs) written by Carlos Landeras.
-I updated it to be compatible with the latest igdb API.
+I updated it to be compatible with the latest IGDB API.

 ## Non-Official Internet Game Database Rust Api Client

 <img src="https://pbs.twimg.com/profile_banners/291339840/1540286026/1080x360">

-With **igdb-rs** you can easily retrieve video game related information such as:
+With **igdb** you can easily retrieve video game related information such as:

 - Games
 - Game Engines,